 - Captained school teams

-- Taken roles in school plays, public speaking, musical events and been part of the Student Leadership Team
+- Taken roles in school plays, public speaking, and musical events

 The latest inspection report from CReSTeD on Cobham Hall’s Student Support Department, written following an inspection in the Spring Term of 2016, stated: